nebulaeonline/nebulae-random/README.md

 Constructors will throw exceptions if used unseeded (0 or empty arrays).
 The flags are provided to allow overriding this behavior should your use case require it.

-### Methods:
+## Methods:

-#### Namespace is nebulae.rng
+### Namespace is nebulae.rng

+### Integer RNG Methods:

-The RangedRandN{S} functions support bias elimination via modulo sampling; more than one random may be burned in these functions if the generated number falls outside the mod range.
+All integer functions support bias elimination using modulo rejection sampling.
+Multiple random numbers may be consumed (burned) if the generated value falls outside the acceptable modular range.

 1. `RandN(_size_ Max)`, where N is 64/32/16/8.
-These methods return unsigned integers of the corresponding size in the range [0, Max]
+Returns an unsigned integer in the range [0, Max] (inclusive).
-2. `RandNS(_size_ Max)` methods return signed integers in the range of [_size_.MinValue, _size_ Max] (i.e. between the signed type's minimum value and the specified Max value, inclusive).
+2. `RandNS(_size_ Max)` Returns a signed integer in the range [T.MinValue, Max], where T is the signed integer type of _size_.
-3. `RangedRandN(_size_ Min, _size_ Max)` methods return unsigned integers in the range [Min, Max]; the `RangedRandNS(_size_ Min, _size_ Max)` variants return signed integers instead
+3. `RangedRandN(_size_ Min, _size_ Max)` Returns an unsigned integer in the range [Min, Max].
+4. `RangedRandNS(_size_ Min, _size_ Max)` Returns a signed integer in the range [Min, Max].
-4. `RandAlphaNum(bool Upper, bool Lower, bool Numeric, char[] symbols = null)` generates a char using the range(s) specified, optionally also using the symbols array if provided (bias is eliminated in all cases)
+5. `RandAlphaNum(bool Upper, bool Lower, bool Numeric, char[] symbols = null)` Returns a random character based on the selected ranges (uppercase, lowercase, digits, or custom symbols).
+Bias is eliminated regardless of which options are selected.

+### Double RNG Methods:

+1. `RandDoubleExclusiveZero()` Uses full 53-bit precision.
+Excludes 0.0 to prevent edge cases in logarithmic or exponential sampling.
+Minzero defines the minimum representable nonzero value, defaulting to 2^-53 \~1.11e-16.
-5. `RandDouble()` returns a 64-bit double-precision float in the range [0.0, 1.0)
+2. `RandDoubleInclusiveZero()` Returns a double in the range [0.0, 1.0).
+This matches the behavior of System.Random.NextDouble() and includes 0.0.
-6. `RandDoubleRaw(double Min, double Max, double MinZero = 1e-4)` generates a double in the range (Min, Max) using the MinZero parameter as the defacto smallest number (see below for info)
+3. `RandDoubleLinear(double Min, double Max)` Returns a double in [Min, Max) using linear interpolation.
+Safe for general-purpose simulations and float-based algorithms.
-7. `Reseed()` reseeds the RNG from ground zero at any time; has variants mirroring the class constructors
-8. `Clone()` returns a new instance of the Rng with a complete clone of the current RNG's state; this allows you to "fork" the RNG and run multiple independent RNGs, all of which will start with identical state from the point of Clone().
-Useful for using the same RNG state in multiple functions or threads.
+4. `RandDoubleRaw(double Min, double Max, double MinZero = MINZERO_DEFAULT)` Constructs a raw IEEE-754 double between min and max.
+Gives full control over sign, exponent, and mantissa layout.
+Both min and max must be either normal or subnormal doubles.
+Mixing types throws.
+Not intended for casual use � this is a precision tool.
+5. `RandDouble53()` Equivalent to RandDoubleInclusiveZero().
+Returns a 53-bit mantissa float in [0.0, 1.0).

+MINZERO_DEFAULT is available as a public constant in each RNG and is equal to 1.0 / (1 << 53) or \~1.11e-16.

+### RNG State Control Methods:

+1. `Reseed()` Reseeds the generator from scratch, optionally with a user-specified seed or entropy source.
+2. `Clone()` Returns a new RNG instance with a cloned internal state.
+Useful for deterministic replay or parallel simulations that must diverge from a common state.
-9. `Jump()` jumps the rng sequence ahead (usually by 2^64 or more) for parallel simulations using the same seed.
+3. `Jump()` Advances the generator's state (usually by 2^64 or more).
+Ideal for creating independent substreams in parallel simulations.
 Not supported by all generators.
-10. `LongJump()` jumps the rng sequence ahead (usually by 2^128 or more) for parallel simulations using the same seed.
+4. `LongJump()` Advances the generator's state (usually by 2^128 or more).
 Not supported by all generators.

-### Mimic of System.Random API for 32-bit Ints:
+### System.Random Compatibility:

 1. `Next()`: returns a 32-bit unsigned integer in the range [0, 2^32)
 2. `Next(int Max)`: returns a 32-bit unsigned integer in the range [0, Max)
 3. `Next(int Min, int Max)`: returns a 32-bit unsigned integer in the range [Min, Max)
-4. `NextDouble()`: returns a 64-bit double precision floating point value in the range [0.0, 1.0)
+4. `NextDouble()`: Returns a double in [0.0, 1.0).
+Internally calls RandDoubleInclusiveZero().

 #### When pulling a data type smaller than 64-bits, the remaining bytes of the 8-byte chunk are banked until you request that same type size again.

-### Notes on Random Doubles:

-All doubles pull a 64-bit integer for the mantissa (fraction).
-Regular doubles may also pull a 16-bit integer for the sign bit and a 32-bit integer for the exponent.
-If the specified Min & Max are the same sign, no integer is pulled; likewise, if Min & Max share a common exponent, no integer will be pulled.
-Subnormal doubles (extremely small < +/- 10^-308) will never pull an integer for their exponent, and may or may not pull an integer for their sign, exactly the same as regular doubles.
-Because of the range compression inherent in the ieee754 encoding of floating point doubles (there are many more values close to zero), you can specify a minimum value (MinZero) that is the cutoff for what should be considered *zero*.
-The library defaults to 1e-4, but RandomDoubleRaw() will let you specify.

 ---